Nael-Sayegh/filezilla/readme.md

 ## Changes

+### Version 2023.10.08
+  * Fixed the tab shortcut to exit the connection status area, which was not always working.

 ### Version 2023.10.03
   * Added support for FileZilla 3.65 while maintaining compatibility with previous versions
   * Modified keyboard shortcut, now when you are on one of the file lists, you can use ctrl+f6 to switch between lists.
 When not on any list, the shortcut takes you to the remote file list